 Provide a geological assessment of the dam and reservoir site, including evaluation of the geologic suitability of the dam foundation and reservoir area, and other potential geological hazards posed by the site and proposed construction.
-The assessment needs to include the following as a minimum:
+The assessment must include the following minimum information:

 - a.
 Site-specific geologic map based upon published records and field observations.
 The map must cover the reservoir area, dam, spillways, abutments, and the locations of all appurtenant structures. - b.
-Potential for unstable slopes around the reservoir perimeter - c.
-Potential for adverse changes to the groundwater or surface water regime in the area - d.
-Location of faults and historic earthquakes (greater than a magnitude 3.0) within a radius of 62 miles (100 kilometers) - e.
-The peak ground acceleration and spectral response accelerations appropriate for use in design.
-Seismic design parameters must adhere to the guidance provided in Technical Release 210-60 Earth Dams and Reservoirs (NRCS, 2019).
+Potential for unstable slopes around the reservoir perimeter. - c.
+Potential for adverse changes to the groundwater or surface water regime in the area. - d.
+Location of faults and historic earthquakes (greater than a magnitude 3.0) within a radius of 62 miles (100 kilometers).

-- f.
-Approximate Depth to Bedrock (published or observed): If bedrock is shallow (relative to the size of the project), provide descriptions of the predominate fractures, faults, and joints in bedrock within the reservoir basin, at the dam abutments, or in the dam foundation. - g.
+- e.
+The peak ground acceleration and spectral response accelerations appropriate for use in design (if applicable).
+Seismic design parameters must adhere to the guidance provided in Technical Release 210-60 Earth Dams and Reservoirs (NRCS, 2019). - f.
+Approximate Depth to Bedrock (published or observed): If bedrock is shallow (relative to the project size), provide descriptions of the predominant fractures, faults, and joints in bedrock within the reservoir basin, at the dam abutments, or in the dam foundation. - g.
 The presence of unsuitable soils, karst, or other conditions that could adversely affect the safety of the dam. - h.
-For low hazard dams, geologic assessment should include at least a consideration of published geology, depth to bedrock, locations of published faults, and seismic loading information available from the US Geological survey.
+The geologic assessment for low hazard dams should include at least a consideration of published geology, depth to bedrock, locations of published faults, and seismic loading information available from the US Geological survey.